grace-notes/website/contents/topics/life-of-christ.md

 than Me is not worthy of Me; (38) and who does not take his cross and follow after Me, he is not worthy of Me.”

-· So worthiness means that the person has Jesus Christ as his top priority - above family, above everything.
+&bull; So worthiness means that the person has Jesus Christ as his top priority - above family, above everything.

-· So we can define these as kingdom believers with momentum of spiritual growth.
+&bull; So we can define these as kingdom believers with momentum of spiritual growth.

 (c) And you can see that this is quite wise.
 The kingdom believers can